aallahyar/mc4c_py/README.md

 | Module name | Function
 | --- | ---
-| setReadIds | Defines a new identifier for each sequenced reads.
+| setReadIds | Defines an identifier for each sequenced read.
 | splitReads | Splits each read into fragments according to restriction enzyme recognition sequence.
 | mapFragments | Maps the fragments to reference genome.
 | makeDataset | Creates a dataset (in HDF5 format) containing mapped fragments.
-| removeDuplicates | Removes duplicate reads from a MC-4C dataset.
+| removeDuplicates | Removes duplicate reads from an MC-4C dataset.
-| getSumRep | Generate various summary report plots for a MC-4C dataset.
+| QC | Generates various summary report plots for an MC-4C dataset.
+| analysis | Performs multi-contact analysis including VP-SOI (a single SOI vs. all SOIs), SOI-SOI (every pair of SOIs) or Cross-ROI (taking every 3-bins as a SOI) analysis.

 The corresponding configuration file for an experiment can be provided as follows: